-The Hunt Groups feature allows a group of Norstar sets to be called by a single directory number ensuring that calls are easily routed to the appropriate group.
+The Hunt Groups feature allows a group of Norstar or BST telephones to be called by a single directory number ensuring that calls are easily routed to the appropriate group.

 The Incoming Line Group (ILG) functionality is now accomplished through the Hunt Group feature.
-When upgrading from a pre-Modular ICS 4.0 system to a Modular ICS 6.0 system, any lines previously belonging to an ILG are not automatically converted to broadcast Hunt Groups.
+When upgrading from a pre-Modular ICS 4.0 system to a Modular ICS 6.1 system, any lines previously belonging to an ILG are not automatically converted to broadcast Hunt Groups.
 You must go in and program them to the new feature.
-Please refer to Assigning or unassigning lines to a group on page 165.
+Please refer to Assigning or unassigning lines to a group on page 173.